RA-Company/ctd/README.md

   - limit: The maximum number of tags to retrieve.

 Returns:
-  - A pointer to a slice of TagItem, which contains the tags
+  - A slice of TagItem, which contains the tags
   - The total number of tags available.
   - An error if the request fails or if the response is invalid.
 </details>